Search Continuum Mechanics Website

 A Note About The Web Technologies Used Here

-The second new technology being used here is MathJax, a Javascript based display engine for mathematical equations programmed in the LaTeX language.
-MathJax eliminates the need to display equations as GIF or PNG graphics files (or SVG for that matter).
+The second new technology used here is MathJax, a Javascript based display engine for mathematical equations programmed in the LaTeX language.
+MathJax eliminates the need to display equations as GIF or PNG graphics files (or even SVG for that matter).
 MathJax requires only the following line of code in the <HEAD> segment of a webpage.

-<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>
+<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML"></script>

 It is then possible to program any math expression in the HTML source using the LaTeX language.
 For example, typing \(\sigma_{ij}\) produces \( \sigma_{ij} \).